TheYuanLiao/traffic-crash-characteristics-shenzhen/README.md

 ### Presentation scripts
-Visualisation scripts are stored in src/visualisation.
+Presentation scripts are stored in src/visualisation.
 Their outputs are stored in figures/.

 * **plot_crash_map.R**